onesteinbv/helm-charts/charts/curq/README.md

 # CURQ Helm Chart

 The CURQ Helm chart is a collection of Kubernetes manifests that can be used to deploy CURQ on a Kubernetes cluster.
-The chart includes convenience features such as:
+The chart includes optional convenience features such as:

- - S3 storage for filestore storage in CURQ
+ - S3 storage for filestore storage in CURQ (using CSI driver or `fs_storage`)
  - mailcow configuration for incoming and outgoing email
  - keycloak configuration for single sign on and authentication,
  - Postgres deployment and management using the pg-resource-operator